Catholics Affirm Sola Scriptura

 of Scripture.

-And THIS is where Protestantism fails in its attack on the Catholic Church.
+And THIS is where Protestants fail in their attacks on the Catholic Church.

 There